farvellhub/linux-config/README.md

   </a>
 </p>

-> My personal git configuration.
+> My personal git configuration and scripts.

 ## Installation